“A miss,” bawled Wanda.

 I wish I'd spoken to Kitty more, about her memories, about the East London of my childhood.
 But I didn't.
 L. P. Hartley opened his novel 'The Go-Between' with: "The past is a foreign country; they do things differently there."

-The Business of Writing: Crossing the Line
+Crossing the Line

 Unsurprisingly, it was a challenging piece to write, to accurately portray David's character and our interactions without overdramatising or diminishing them.
 I carefully prepared the ground with friends and family who knew him well.
 People were generally supportive although there was some unexpected fallout much later on.

-Here's a link to the piece which you may have read previously:
+Here's a link to the feature:

 http://www.guardian.co.uk/lifeandstyle/2008/mar/15/familyandrelationships.family1

-Today would have been David's birthday, and without doubt he would have hating me writing about this.
+Today would have been David's birthday, and without doubt he would have hating me writing this.
 It won't shock you to know that I can live with that.
 Here's to you David.

-Why Failure is the Writer's Friend
+Failure is the Writer's Friend

 I've had a lot of writing failures.
-The stories that don't sell, the articles on perpetual circulation.
-The novels that amble around like docile sauropods.
+The stories that don't sell, the articles on perpetual circulation, the novels that amble around like docile sauropods.
 The topical gags and sketches that live and die without an audience.

 Fair weather writers are ten a penny.
 Any time I hear someone say "I've often thought about writing something..."
 I change the subject - they're a lost cause.
 For hardcore writers - even the not so literary ones like me - writing is an itch, an obsession, maybe even a religion.
 It shapes how you see the world and how you see your own life.
 It makes you pay attention.